Funding a Greener Future

 Apply now to join the future of sustainability.

-This fall, two cities will become the first to issue publicly offered Environmental Impact Bonds (EIBs), supported by the Rockefeller Foundation.
+This fall, two cities are expected to pioneer the first publicly-offered Environmental Impact Bonds (EIBs), supported by the Rockefeller Foundation.
 The winning cities will work with Neighborly and impact analysis experts Quantified Ventures to structure, market and underwrite these financings.
 Services by both firms will be offered pro bono.
-Download the request for proposals and submit a proposal below.

 On August 2nd, 2017, Neighborly and Quantified Ventures hosted a webinar on the EIB Challenge and provided additional details on the Request for Proposals.
 View the webinar above.